ShareShare

 If the root cause persists even after analyzing and implementing corrective measures, repeat the 5 Whys method.
 This persistence is an indicator that the real reason for the problem has not yet been identified and solved correctly – and that this needs to be done.

 In addition to understanding the process of applying the 5 whys, it is also necessary to follow good practices to ensure that the methodology is used in the best way.
-By following the tips below, you’ll maximize the benefits of the technique and avoid some common mistakes.

 1. Describe the problem clearly